carvalhovitor2/sherpany/README.md

 Overall, the infrastructure is designed to be secure, scalable, and highly available.
 Terraform is used to ensure that the infrastructure is reproducible and can be managed easily.

+### Remarks

+ - For HA, the subnets are spread across AZs, and the NLB has a ENI in each of the 3 AZs.
+Due to that, cross AZ load balancing can occur, so it has to be enabled on the NLB level otherwise some requets to the nlb might fail.

+ - Nodes are divided into two node groups, one that uses on-demand instances and one that uses spot instances.
+Both are composed ASGs that automatically registers new instances to the load balancer.

+ - EKS control-plane is publicly exposed, which is not ideal in a production environment for obvious reasons.
+It is only like this because making it private would obligate a private connection between the CI system and my VPC.

 ## CI/CD Pipeline

 Sherpollny uses a Continuous Integration and Continuous Deployment (CI/CD) pipeline to automate the build, test, and deployment process.
 The pipeline is defined in the `ci.yml` file located in the `.github/workflows` directory.
 The pipeline is triggered whenever code changes are pushed to the `main` branch or a pull request is opened against the `main` branch.